kennythexu/kennythexu/menu/contact.md

 title: Contact
 ---

-You can reach me at kxu2@nd.edu, [my Twitter](https://twitter.com/xukenny), or through any of the cool little buttons in the top right corner of this website.
+You can reach me at kxu2@nd.edu, [my Twitter](https://twitter.com/xukenny), or through any of the little social buttons in the top right corner of this website.